vitejs/vite/docs/guide/troubleshooting.md

 See [Reason: CORS request not HTTP - HTTP | MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS/Errors/CORSRequestNotHttp) for more information about why this happens.

 You will need to access the file with `http` protocol.
-The easiest way to achieve this will be to run `npx vite preview`.
+The easiest way to achieve this is to run `npx vite preview`.

 ## Others